 There is currently a 30-day delay projected delay in the annual monsoon season, which raises the chances of up to a 10% increase in rainfall later in the crop year (April-June).
-Additionally, this can cause up to a 75% decrease in rainfall later in the dry season (July-September).
-Furthermore, extreme weather events are expected to increase, leading to additional stressors, particularly in coastal areas.
+Additionally, this can cause up to a 75% decrease in rainfall later in the dry season (July-September)k.
+E Furthermore, extreme weather events are expected to increase, leading to additional stressors, particularly in coastal areask.
+Expression (September) and the coastal areask.
+Expression (September) are coastal areask.
+Expression (September) and the coastal areask.
+Expression (September) area (September) and the coastal areask.
+Expression (September) and the coastal area (September) are coastal area (September) and the coastal area (September) are coastal area (September) and the coastal area (September) are coastal area (September) and the coastal area (September) are coastal area (September) and the coastal area (September) are coastal area (September) are coastal area (September).